 B. Negligence of Golf Course Owner

 One alternative for the injured golfer is to look to the course owner for recovery.
 It is important to determine whether the golf course is privately or publicly owned.
-If the course is owned by the municipality, courts generally hold that the governmental entity is immune from liability for ordinary negligence.
-Most cases will be governed by statute, and liability will be predicated on whether the golf course is listed as public property for government immunity purposes.
+If the municipality owns the course, courts generally hold that the governmental entity is immune from liability for ordinary negligence.
+The statute governs most cases.
+And, liability will be predicated on whether the golf course is listed as public property for government immunity purposes.

-The owner or operator of a private golf course may be held liable for injuries to a person struck by a golf ball if the owner or operator failed to exercise ordinary care in maintaining the course in a reasonably safe condition.
-Liability for such failure to exercise ordinary care may be predicated on the way in which the course is designed, the condition of the grounds or the manner in which the course is being operated.
+The owner or operator of a private golf course may be held liable for injuries to a person struck by a golf ball.
+That is if the owner or operator failed to exercise ordinary care in maintaining the course in a reasonably safe condition.
+Liability for such failure to exercise ordinary care may be predicated on the way in which the course is designed.
+Or, the condition of the grounds or the manner in which the course is being operated.

 Since the course owner can raise the defenses of assumption of risk and contributory negligence, many actions initiated against the golf course owner for failure to warn are resolved on summary judgment in favor of the owner where the facts are not in dispute.

 Although golf course owners are rarely liable for a golfer’s failure to warn, they are more often liable for injuries that the golf course proximately caused.
 In Cornell v.
 Langland, the Appellate Court of Illinois found a course owner negligent for failing to correct the yardage indicated on the score card.
 In Langland, the defendant golfer approached the eighth tee.
 Then, he looked at the score card to ascertain the distance from the tee to the green.
 The score card showed the yardage as 315 yards from tee to green.
 Defendant Langland waited until the players in front of him reached the green.
 Relying on the distance indicated on the score card, he proceeded to tee off.
 His drive struck the head of the plaintiff causing severe injury.